host6/swarmgo/README.md

 # Misc

 - ssh cluster@address -i ~/.ssh/gmpw7
+  - login using certificate
 - apt-cache madison docker-ce

 # Known Issues
 - When nodes are bihind of NAT (e.g. using external IP addresses) encrypted networks doesn't work in Ubuntu LTE 18.04 and other OSes running kernel >4.4, ref. https://github.com/moby/moby/issues/37115 for details
+- `bash: ./setup.sh: /bin/bash^M: bad interpreter: No such file or directory` error on `swarmgo imlucky` command
+  - set line endings of `/scripts/adduser.sh` to LF, rebuild swarmgo
+- got stuck on `Deploying swarmprom` stage, not all services installed ()
+  -